Our Office: Israel, Netanya, Mefi 5, office 308 Working hours: 8 am - 5 pm EST

 You can apply for aliya while on a tourist visa in Israel or in your country of residence.

-• In the second case, you need to go to the embassy and write an application for consular verification.
+• In the second case, you need to go to the embassy and write an application for interview verification.
 After that you need to collect all the necessary documents, which may vary depending on the specific situation.
 The process of each case for Israeli citizenship is different, be prepared for this.

-• Pass the consular check successfully.
+• Pass the interview successfully.
 If the fact of belonging to the Jewish people is established, the applicant and his family receive a repatriation visa.
 The period of validity of such a visa is 180 days, during which you must enter the territory of Israel and obtain local documents and citizenship.

 • Choose the repatriation program, the place of residence in Israel and the date of the flight.
 Jewish Agency may offer a future repatriate who received a visa for permanent residency in Israel ticket to Israel.